varmps/HomeWeather/README.md

 - [Maarten Pennings](https://github.com/maarten-pennings/CCS811) has made a good overview of the CCS811 sensor.
 Also check discussions under Issues.
 - Setting up Google Sheets and your [script](https://www.electronics-lab.com/project/iot-log-sensor-data-google-sheet-using-nodemcu/).
 If I remember correctly then their arduino code does not work with the new libraries but the script part is nicely explained.

+### Update:
+Ordered new BME280 boards, from 3 boards I ordered I got one BMP280 (thypical "scam" for cheap boards from aliexpress), one dead and one working BME280 that I changed with the faulty one I already had installed.
+Then I used the chance and updated the firmware of CCS811 to 2.0.1, which unfortunately did not make the measurements more stable.
+I do not reccomend this board.
+As the temp and humidity sensor values differentiate from one another quite a bit I decided to calibrate them and see if I could get some correction factors.
+I put all the sensors in a hermetically sealed box and made it as thermally stable as I could and added an extra thermistor for reference.
+Also added a bowl with saturated salt to the box for getting the 75% relative humidity value.
+DS18B20 ended up being the most accurate temperature sensor and DHT11 the most accurate humidity sensor.
+From data collected over a week I found that bme280 gave around 20% lower values, hdc1080 was very close on lower humidity values and behind on higher than 50% humidity.
+HDC1080 gave 5.3 deg higher, BME280 3.6 deg higher and DHT11 2.5 deg higher temperatures.